-Together with newborn screening for congenital metabolic diseases and endocrine disorders we offer screening for cystic fibrosis from the same blood sample.
+Along with congenital metabolic and hormonal blood screening of newborns, we offer screening for immune system and neuromuscular disorders, as well as cystic fibrosis from the same blood sample.

 Children with cystic fibrosis suffer from chronic inflammation due to the production of thick and sticky mucus in the lungs and other organs.
-As a consequence, children often show failure to thrive and reduced growth.
+This causes affected children to show reduced growth and have problems gaining weight.

-In severe cases the pulmonary function may be significantly affected.
-The aim of early diagnosis of cystic fibrosis is to start with specific therapy as early as possible, which helps to improve the quality of life and the life expectancy of the child.
+In severe cases, pulmonary function may be significantly affected.
+The aim of early diagnosis of cystic fibrosis is to start with treatment as early as possible, thus improve quality of life and life expectancy of affected children.
 In accordance with the legal requirements of the German Genetics Diagnostics Act (Gendiagnostikgesetz), a consultation with a doctor is mandatory before newborn screening for cystic fibrosis.
-More information about the disorder and the test can be found on page 5.
+More information about this disorder and the test can be found on page 5.

-After these examinations have been completed, the test card with the dried blood spots will be retained for 3 months and will then be destroyed in accordance with legal requirements.
-In case of a conspicuous/abnormal result further testing is required.
-For this reason we ask for your consent to the data transfer between the continuing care center and our screening center until all findings have been reviewed.
+After completing these tests, the test card with the dried blood spots is kept for 3 months and will then be destroyed in accordance with legal requirements.
+In case of a conspicuous/abnormal result, further testing is required.
+For this reason, we ask for your consent to the transfer of data between the continuing care centre and our screening centre until all findings have been reviewed.